 Consuming at least 10 servings of non-starchy vegetables per day is a central component of the setpoint diet.
 You can reach 10 servings by including a little more than 3 servings of non-starchy veggies with each meal (breakfast, lunch, and dinner.)

 You don’t even have to count servings.
 Simply fill half your plate with non-starchy veggies at each main meal.
-Or, whip up nutritious setpoint-lowering green smoothies using a couple servings of green leafy veggies as a base.
-Put these green leafies in a high-powered blender, add a couple servings of other (preferably green) veggies, a serving of low-sugar fruit (if desired), and water or almond milk.
+Or, whip up nutritious setpoint-lowering green smoothies using a couple of servings of green leafy veggies as a base.
+Put these green leafies in a high-powered blender, add a couple of servings of other (preferably green) veggies, a serving of low-sugar fruit (if desired), and water or almond milk.
 Blend until smooth.